Consent: Supported Decision-Making

 In 2015, the ruling of the UK Supreme Court in Scotland in the case of Montgomery v Lanarkshire Health Board fundamentally changed the practice of consent.
 According to the Judges in this case, doctors are no longer the sole arbiter of determining what risks are material to their patients.
 They should not make assumptions about the information a patient might want or need but they must take reasonable steps to ensure that patients are aware of all risks that are material to them.

-The RCS has developed guidance on consent that sets out the principles for working with patients through a process of supported decision-making, and a series of podcasts that illustrate those principles in practice.
+The RCS has developed guidance on consent that sets out the principles for working with patients through a process of supported decision-making that illustrate those principles in practice.

 Further information and queries